GE-600 series: Unix

 In 1969, Ken Thompson had also written a video game, Space Travel, under the GECOS operating system on the smaller GE 635 machine.
 This had the problem that a typical game cost $75 worth of billable CPU runtime.
 When he learned that Visual and Acoustics Research department had a small PDP-7 that was largely unused, he began to rewrite the game for this machine.
 This was initially performed by building a binary for the PDP-7 using a cross compiler on the 635, and then moving the resulting code to the PDP-7 using paper tape.

 This became tedious, and Thompson began considering writing his new operating system on the new machine.
 This was aided by a timely vacation by his wife, leaving him with a month to work on it full time.
-Aided by Ritchie and Rudd Canaday, they implemented a version of the hierarchical file system Thompson had studied on the GE 645.
+Aided by Dennis Ritchie and Rudd Canaday, they implemented a version of the hierarchical file system Thompson had studied on the GE 645.
 The ability to start programs stored in that file system soon followed, and then small programs to copy, delete, print and edit those files, along with a command-line interpreter to allow the user to perform all of these operations interactively.
 With these in place, a new assembler was written for the machine, and Space Travel moved entirely to the new platform.